 by rotating your kayak or canoe back underneath you with your hips.

-The brace doesn't work too well in a rolex replica sale kayak, because
+The brace doesn't work too well in a Sit Inside Kayak, because

 that huge cockpit tends to fill with water quickly.
 Add a $50 nylon